samnoh/UoA_JWPlayer/README.md

 I have made some improvements of UX with a really simple Userscript.

 ## Why should I use your script?
-1. Black background and larger scren to help you focus on your video
+1. Black background and larger screen to help you focus on your video
-2. Auto-play in HD (check web browser settings first)
+2. Auto-play in HD (check web browser settings first), you never need to change video quality settings.
 3. Auto-Save the time you watched
 4. Enalbes PiP (MacOS only)